EduSantosBrito/adonis-graphql-server/README.md

   </a>
 </p>

-> AdonisJS Provider to use Mongodb
+> AdonisJS Provider to use GraphQL

 ### 🏠 [Homepage](https://github.com/EduSantosBrito/adonis-graphql-server#readme)